3/4 Of

 Misapplying the Formula

 A common error is multiplying 5,280 by 4/3 instead of 3/4.
-So that gives 6,840 feet, which is actually longer than a mile.
+That gives 6,840 feet, which is actually longer than a mile.
 Always double-check which number goes where.

 Rounding Too Early